-- Notify the Phase One Proposal QTPS(s) and provide an opportunity for the sponsor to correct the deficiencies in a time frame specified by the ISO. - Reject a Phase One Proposal if: - Clarifications are not deemed to be adequate or are not received in the specified timeframe. - o The proposal is materially changed or is new.
+- Reject a Phase One Proposal if: - Clarifications are not deemed to be adequate or are not received in the specified timeframe. - The proposal is materially changed or is new.

 Phase One Proposals that are deemed to have acceptable clarifications will be considered for inclusion in the list of qualifying Phase One Proposals.